| |

 over thick carpets with a deadened force.
 Wolterton

-Walpole, who was Sir Robert Walpole's brother.
-A branch
+Sir Robert Walpole's brother.
+A branch of the Walpole

-of the Walpole family still lives here: Lord Walpole
+family still lives here.
+Lord Walpole himself lives at

-the morning, and so it was with some excitement that we
+needed to visit, and so it was with some excitement that

 cheerful, watchful cows tilting their heads to see us